 If you have particularly demanding peak period, dough bases can be par-baked for 1-2 minutes or until the dough holds its shape and stored on individual aluminium / stainless plates in readiness for orders.
 These can be prepared with tomato paste and cheese prior to par baking.

 Once finished cooking for the day, simply place the plug door in the opening according to the Operation Manual Specification.
 This will allow the chamber to stay warm (approx 100°C overnight, so when the oven is reignited the next day it will take less energy to reach operating temperature and hence will save on fuel costs.
-Picture

 For cooking pizza a peel (sometimes referred to as a paddle or pizza spatula) is an essential piece of equipment.
 The large flat surface allows pizza and light trays to be moved around the oven with ease.
 Some Pizzaiolos require two peels to cope with the heavy workloads, one in use for the oven and one for loading the raw pizzas.